souravjain540/scraping-amazon-article/readme.md

 ## Improving the scraper

-At this point, our scraper extracts all fields as strings, which isn’t ideal for numerical fields like prices and review counts - we'd rather have those as numbers.
+At this point, our scraper extracts all fields as strings, which isn't ideal for numerical fields like prices and review counts - we'd rather have those as numbers.

-Simple casting from string to numbers won't work for all fields.
-In some cases such as processing the price fields, we need to clean the string and remove unnecessary characters before conversion.
-To address this, let's write a utility function that parses a number from a string.
-We’ll also have another function that will handle finding the first element matching our selector and return it parsed as a number.
+Simple casting from string to numbers will only work for some fields.
+In some cases, such as processing the price fields, we must clean the string and remove unnecessary characters before conversion.
+To address this, write a utility function parsing a number from a string.
+We'll also have another function to find the first element matching our selector and return it parsed as a number.

 ```typescript
 /**